PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
 2. Characterize
-   `_optimize_transpose_split_mixed_pre_concat_to_single_post_adapter_nhwc_chains`
+   `_optimize_transpose_input_chains_pre_concat_to_single_post_adapter` at all
-   at all three unchanged ordered positions.
-Fix its runtime match set, Split-axis ownership, mixed direct/post-adapter input classification, terminal compatibility adapter, and interaction with the immediately following input-chain helper before selecting a bounded semantic owner.
+   three direct production positions and through the conservative safe- transpose fallback bundle.
+Fix its runtime match set, optional unary and singleton-Reshape input classification, shared adapter ownership, terminal compatibility boundary, and interaction with the preceding indexed Split/mixed-Concat owner before selecting a bounded semantic owner.
 Do not modify it during characterization.
 3. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have